-Being able to trouble shoot components and assemblies is still a valuable skill.
+Being able to troubleshoot components and assemblies is still a valuable skill.
 Finding and identifying trouble is a good skill no matter what it is used for.
-I find analytical troubleshooting skills to be good life skill to have.
+I find analytical troubleshooting skills to be good life skills to have.
 I think my in-laws are occasionally amazed when I walk into a situation and point to something and say: There it is, fix that.

 Many times, however, there is no smoking gun.
 Those situations require a bit of investigative work.
 The first step in troubleshooting is developing a history:

 - Is there a history of failures

 - Has it been worked on recently

 - Has it been installed properly

 - Has it been affected by some outside force like lightning or a power surge

 This is where good maintenance records or maintenance logs come in handy.
 Recently, I have found many places that lack any type of maintenance documents, which means the repair history is unknown.
 This makes it difficult to find a good starting point and can greatly increase the amount of time required to troubleshoot a problem.

 Once the pertinent history is gathered, it can be organized and analyzed for clues.
 For example, if something has been worked on recently, that is a good place to start.
 If something has a past history of failures, that is a good place to start.
 Newly installed equipment is subject to early failures under warranty due to component failures.
 Old equipment may just be plumb-worn out.
 Improperly installed equipment can exhibit all kinds of bizarre failure modes.
 That information coupled with known symptoms would indicate a good starting point for troubleshooting the problem.